Trade Gold Trading

 Commodity Trading Leverage Examples and Margin Examples and Examples

-Margin required : It's the amount of money your commodity broker requires from you to open a position.
-It is expressed in percentages.
+Margin required : It's the amount of money your broker requires from you to open a position.
+It is expressed in percents.

-Equity : It is the total amount of capital you've in your trading account.
+Equity : It is the total amount of capital you've in your account.

 Used margin : amount of money in your account that has already been used up when buying a commodity contract, this contract is one that is displayed in open positions.
-As a trader you can't use this amount of money after opening a trade order because you have already used it & it isn't available to you.
+As a trader you cannot use this amount of money after opening a trade order because you've already used it & it isn't available to you.

-In other words, because your commodity broker has opened up a position for you using the capital you've borrowed, you must maintain this usable margin for your account as a security to allow you to continue using this commodity trading Leverage Example he has given you.
+In other words, because your broker has opened up a trade position for you using the capital you've borrowed, you must maintain this usable margin for your account as a collateral to allow you to continue using this commodity trading Leverage Example he has given you.

-However, if you over use commodity trading Leverage Example, this free margin will drop below a certain percent at which your commodity broker will have to close all your positions automatically, leaving you with a big loss.
-The commodity broker at this point closes all your position because if your positions are left open they would lose the money you've borrowed from them.
+However, if you over use commodity trading Leverage Example, this free margin will go below a certain % at which your broker will have to close all your trades automatically, leaving you with a big loss.
+The broker at this point liquidates all your position because if your trades were to be left open they would lose the money you've borrowed from them.

-This is why you should always make sure you've a lot of free margin.
-To do this never trade more than 5 percentage of your commodities trading account, in fact 2 percent is recommended.
+This is why you should always make sure you have a lot of free margin.
+To do this never trade more than 5 % of your commodities account, in fact 2 percent is adviced.

-Difference Between Commodity Leverage Examples Set by the Broker and Used Commodity Trading Leverage Example
+Difference Between Commodity Leverage Examples Set by the Broker and Used Trading Leverage Example

-If the set commodity trading Leverage Example is 100: 1, what it means is that you can borrow up to 100 dollars for every dollar you have in your account, but you do not have to borrow all the 100 dollars for every dollar you have you can decide you want to borrow 50:1 or 20:1.
-In this case though the leverage option is set at 100:1 your used commodity trading Leverage Examples will be the 50:1 or 20:1 that you have borrowed to make a trade.
+If the set commodity trading Leverage Example is 100: 1, what it means is thatthat-as-a-trader you can borrow upto $100 for each 1 dollar you have in your account, but you don't have to borrow all the $100 for each 1 dollar you have, you can decide you want to borrow 50:1 or 20:1.
+In this case though the leverage option is preset at 100:1 your used commodity trading Leverage Examples will be 50:1 or 20:1 that you have borrowed to make a trade transaction.

 Example: